-This is the only mention I have ever come across of there at one time being two Futuros in the Outer Banks.
-If anyone has any information about this or perhaps even an old photo please let me know.
+This is the only mention we have ever come across of there at one time being two Futuros in the Outer Banks.
+If anyone has any information about this or perhaps even an old photo please let us know.

 As is the case with many of the Futuros it is hard to be certain about this Futuros history but there is a lot of similarity between the various reports; what someone calls a hotdog stand another might consider a restaurant and yet another might describe it as a hotdog and ice cream stand for example.

-On RoadsideAmerica.com Greg Brown posted the photo to the right showing the Futuro painted a light green; as best I can tell from various photos and the [albeit not entirely clear] history of the unit it seems like the Futuro was repainted in its current metallic silver sometime after being moved to it's current location - probably soon after the move.
+Greg Brown posted this photo showing the Futuro painted a light green on RoadsideAmerica.com; as best we can tell from various photos and the (albeit not entirely clear) history of the unit it seems like the Futuro was repainted in its current metallic silver sometime after being moved to it's current location - probably soon after the move.

 Dennis made landfall near Harker's Island, North Carolina on 090599 after having been stalled off the North Carolina coast for several days.
 It is quite possible then that following the hurricane the restaurant closed and the Futuro was moved and that would place the move sometime after September 1999.